vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Ensure that **Program.cs** is open in the code editor.

-1. Notice that the application defines a global variable to hold a service client instance:
+1. Near the top of the file, notice that the application defines a global variable to hold a service client instance:

     ```csharp
     private static ServiceClient serviceClient;